txtatech/forthttp/README.md

 The application will display the results of the executed Forth commands on the web interface.
 You can review the output and continue interacting with the system by entering more commands as desired.

-In addition to the web interface, the Forth Web Interpreter also provides an HTTP API, allowing developers to programmatically interact with the application.
+In addition to the web interface, the Forthttp also provides an HTTP API, allowing developers to programmatically interact with the application.
 By sending HTTP POST requests to the appropriate endpoint (/forth), developers can execute Forth commands and retrieve the results programmatically.

 **Installation and Setup:**

-## **To set up the Forth Web Interpreter, follow these steps:**
+## **To set up the Forthttp, follow these steps:**

 **Clone the Repository:**

-Begin by cloning the repository containing the Forth Web Interpreter codebase to your local machine using the following command:
+Begin by cloning the repository containing the Forthttp codebase to your local machine using the following command:

 git clone https://github.com/txtatech/forthttp.git